The Legend of Zelda: Breath of the Wild 2 announced at E3 2019 for Nintendo Switch

 The Legend of Zelda: Breath of the Wild 2 trailer, which you can watch via YouTube above, is just 82 seconds long and there's no dialogue whatsoever.

-It features a torch-carrying Link and Zelda traversing a dark dungeon beneath Hyrule (no big surprise there) and then a message popped up that read: "The sequel to Legend of Zelda: Breath is in development," according to Nintendo.
+It features a torch-carrying Link and Zelda traversing a dark dungeon beneath Hyrule (no big surprise there) and then a message popped up that read: "The sequel to Legend of Zelda: Breath of the Wild is in development," according to Nintendo.